minoverse/Embedded-Linux/Memory Management /Circular Buffer with Overflow Handling/README.md

 //README.md
 # Circular Buffer (Ring Buffer) with Overwrite-on-Overflow

-This project implements a fixed-size circular byte buffer in C. When full, new writes **overwrite the oldest data** and set a **sticky overflow flag** that can be queried and cleared.
+This project implements a fixed-size circular byte buffer in C. When full, new writes **overwrite the oldest data** and set a **sticky overflow flag** that can be queried and cleared. head = index where the next write (push) will go

+tail = index where the next read (pop) will come from

 ## What you asked for (the task/prompt)

-**“Take-Home / Interview Coding Task: Circular Buffer with Overflow Handling”**
+**“Task: Circular Buffer with Overflow Handling”**

 - Implement a circular buffer of bytes in C.
 - API: